The Americans who went up a mountain and called it a hill.

 Once again, Pat and I opted not to go in but to continue enjoying our day in the sun.
 So we set off around the north side of the Panthéon and walked east along rue Clovis.
 Not long after we crossed rue Decartes we encountered another remnant of an old friend.

 Thanks to our walk with David and Alison, I immediately recognized this as a Rive Gauche section of the wall built by Philippe-Auguste in the first decade and a half of the 13th century.
 Just beyond the wall, rue Clovis ends at the junction with rue du Cardinal Lemoine.
 According to a sign, if we turned right, we’d be walking in the direction of the Irish Cultural Center.
 Another attraction to the right was the apartment where James Joyce lived in Paris.
-We eschewed that choice and turned left.
+We chose otherwise and turned left.
 Based on what I saw when I looked at the street on Google Maps, we didn’t miss much.
 There’s a plaque marking the location but there appears to be nothing more.

 Breathe easily, dear reader.
 Only a single post remains.